sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ### Interfacing

 This pass creates input port *clock* for all components and *valid* for the top level component.
-Notice in Futil we actually does not have the notion of logical time step.
+Notice in Futil, we do not have an explicit notion of time steps.
 However, to make things easier for RTL translation, we created these ports.

 #### MUX Signatures

 Similar to creating FSM signatures, we need to specify the inputs and outputs of each MUX component and the wires connecting each ports to its subcomponents.
 To do this, we create a Hashmap indexing with destination ports and store a vector of source ports according to the wiring of the component.
-For each destination port, if there are more than one source port connecting to it, we create an MUX.
+For each destination port, if there is more than one source port connecting to it, we create a MUX.

 Notice there is a difference between control signal and data signals though.
 Control signals do not have corresponding *read* wires and no matter which control signal is high, the output is high.
 On the other hand, data signals always have corresponding *read* wires to explicitly specify if the data on the *data* wire is readable.
 The data signal should be chosen according to its *read* wires.
 Therefore at implementation, we go through wires twice.
 The first time we go through it we record *read* wires going to the same destination components.
 The second time we go through it we actually create the large MUX with both *data* and corresponding *read* wires.